Japanese mission school fire

-The Nihon Shōgakkō fire, or Japanese mission school fire, was a racially motivated arson that killed ten children in Sacramento, California, on April 15, 1923 at the dormitory of a Buddhist boarding school for students of Japanese ancestry.
+The Nihon Shōgakkō fire, or Japanese mission school fire, was a racially motivated arson that killed ten children in Sacramento, California, on April 15, 1923, at the dormitory of a Buddhist boarding school for students of Japanese ancestry.
 Fortunato Valencia Padilla, a Mexican-American itinerant from the Rio Grande Valley, admitted to committing the arson after his arrest in July 1923.
 Padilla confessed to at least 25 other fires in California, 13 of which were committed against Japanese households and Japanese-owned properties.
 Padilla was indicted on first-degree murder charges for the school fire on September 1, 1923, in Sacramento, with the prosecution seeking capital punishment.
 He was found guilty and sentenced to life imprisonment.
-He was incarcerated at Folsom State Prison and later San Quentin State Prison; he died in 1970.
+He was incarcerated at Folsom State Prison and later San Quentin State Prison; he died in prison in 1970.

 Background

 Sacramento's Nihon Shōgakkō was established in 1903 for children of immigrant families whose parents worked in agriculture in the area.
-The school dormitory was located at the Sacramento Buddhist Church, which was founded in 1899, and is believed to be the second-oldest Buddhist institution in the United States.
+It was one of the earliest such Japanese language schools established in the United States, and the first class had 56 students.
+The school dormitory was located at the Young Men's Buddhist Association (YMBA) Hall adjacent to the Sacramento Buddhist Church.
+The YMBA was established in 1898 by the Buddhist Mission of North America, an organization representing the Jōdo Shinshū Buddhist tradition of Japan.
+The Sacramento Buddhist Church, organized in 1899 by the BMNA, is believed to be the second-oldest Buddhist institution in the United States.
 The buildings were located in the heart of Sacramento's Ofu, or Sakura City, which by the 1920s was the fourth-largest Japantown in the United States.
+A 1911 report on Asian communities on the west coast stated: "The Japanese supplementary school...is conducted by the Buddhist Mission.
+It is supported by the mission board and the Buddhist churches in Japan.
+However, it is not intended to give religious instruction.
+These children are taught Japanese history and geography and to read and write the language of their parents.
+Some of the children at the supplementary school are boarders, while others come from their homes in Sacramento.
+All of the children go to the public school during the regular hours and then the supplementary school from 3 to 5 p. m.
+Those who do not board pay 50 cents per month tuition, while the 27 who do board at the school pay this tuition fee and $7.50 per month for their maintenance."

 English-language newspapers covering the incident in 1923 usually called it the Japanese mission school fire or the Buddhist mission fire.
 Nihon Shōgakkō (日本小学校), meaning Japanese grammar school, is the name reported on the school's website.
 The school, which had 450 enrolled students at the time of Japanese-American internment, later changed its name to Sacramento Gakuen and still exists as of 2022 as Sakura Gakuen Japanese Language School.